ibm-cloud-docs/pattern-maximo-on-satellite/networking-architecture.md

-## Architecture decisions for domain name system
+## Architecture decisions for domain name system in Satellite
 {: #dns-sat}